clairedavid/ml_in_hep/assignments/ml_a3.md

 Call the provided function to plot the cost evolution of both the training and testing sets.

 __5.2: Scatter Plot__
 Use the `get_decision_surface` and `plot_scatter` functions to visualize the decision boundaries of your trained neural network.
-Did your NN successfully learned the XOR function?
+Did your neural network successfully learn the XOR function?

 If all goes well, you should obtain something like this: